amdouek/mutateR/README.md

 information for your gene of interest, then calculates which pairs of non-contiguous exons are phase-compatible.
 It then scans these exons for Cas effector PAMs (currently Cas9 NGG and Cas12a TTTV) associated with protospacers that do not cross exon boundaries.

-After calculating on-target scores for potential gRNAs using rule sets from `crisprScore` ([Hoberecht et al., *Nature Communications* (2022)](https://www.nature.com/articles/s41467-022-34320-7 "A comprehensive Bioconductor ecosystem for the design of CRISPR guide RNAs across nucleases and technologies")) where possible, or by manuel re-implementation of methods not available from `crisprScore`, `mutateR` returns recommended gRNA pairs to target exons where the flanking exons are in-frame with each other.
+After calculating on-target scores for potential gRNAs using rule sets from `crisprScore` ([Hoberecht et al., *Nature Communications* (2022)](https://www.nature.com/articles/s41467-022-34320-7 "A comprehensive Bioconductor ecosystem for the design of CRISPR guide RNAs across nucleases and technologies")) where possible, or by manual re-implementation of methods not available from `crisprScore`, `mutateR` returns recommended gRNA pairs to target exons where the flanking exons are in-frame with each other.

 It also produces a graphical representation of the selected transcript, its phase-compatible exons, and the recommended exon pairs for targeting.
+Successful `mutateR` pipeline executions can now be passed to the `mutateR_viewer()` function for further inspection in an interactive Shiny app.

 > As of December 2025, `mutateR` utilises a Python backend (via
 > `reticulate`) to allow for implementation of python-dependent